 SAN FRANCISCO, CA (April 18, 2017) — The San Francisco Museum of Art (SFMOMA) announces three new exhibitions opening this July, highlighting works by both well-known and emerging artists across a variety of media.
-Soundtracks offers a pioneering presentation of contemporary works that address the experience of sound in relation to space; the 2017 SECA Art Award presents art for our time created by five emerging Bay Area artists in their debut presentations at a major institution; and Noguchi’s Playscapes, a survey of Isamu Noguchi’s influential designs for playgrounds and play structures, explores the democratization of public space.
+Soundtracks offers a pioneering presentation of contemporary works that address the experience of sound in relation to space; the 2017 SECA Art Award presents art for our time created by five Bay Area artists in their debut presentations at a major institution; and Noguchi’s Playscapes, a survey of Isamu Noguchi’s influential designs for playgrounds and play structures, explores the democratization of public space.

 On view July 15–September 17, 2017

 The 2017 SECA Art Award exhibition, the first to be held in the new SFMOMA, features five Bay Area artists in their first major museum presentations.
 Liam Everett, Alicia McCarthy, Sean McFarland, K.r.m.
-Mooney and Lindsey White join the ranks of the more than 70 artists who have received the Society for the Encouragement of Contemporary Art (SECA) Art Award since 1967.
+Mooney and Lindsey White join more than 70 artists who have received the Society for the Encouragement of Contemporary Art (SECA) Art Award since 1967.
 Previous winners include Tauba Auerbach, Chris Johanson, Barry McGee, Trevor Paglen and Mitzi Pederson.

 This year’s exhibition is organized by Jenny Gheith, assistant curator of painting and sculpture, and Erin O’Toole, Baker Street Foundation Associate Curator of Photography, who selected the winners from nearly 250 applicants over a 10-month period.
 The process began with nominations by SECA members, previous art award winners, SFMOMA staff and members of the local arts community.
 The five awardees were chosen from a group of 16 finalists, which also included Amy Balkin, Nate Boyce, Will Brown, Ajit Chauhan, Ala Ebtekar, Constance Hockaday, Cybele Lyle, Mads Lynnerup, Ben Peterson, Richard T. Walker and May Wilson.